 The standard algorithm is somewhat complex as it involves multiplication and addition in its step.
 Let us look at the steps with the help of an example.

 Step 2: Take the first digit of the bottom number and multiply it with the one’s digit, the tens digit, and the hundreds digit of the number above.

 - If the number after multiplication turns out to be more than or equal to 10, then write the one digit of the number in the result and carry the tens digits to the preceding number.
-Like eight is multiplied to 3, the answer is 24.
+If eight is multiplied by 3, the answer is 24.
 Thus four is written in the result two is carried to the next digit, which is 7.

 - Multiplying 8 by 2 we get 16.
 Now add 5 to the answer we get (16 + 5) = 21.